p4nd4ta/mvc-project/README.md

 ```c#
 DbInitializer.Seed(serviceProvider);
 ```
-If the above method is never called tough, the `Drinks` and `Categories` tables will be empty.
+If the above method is never called though, the `Drinks` and `Categories` tables will be empty.
 #### Environment Variables
 Inside `Startup.cs` is a check for the `ASPNETCORE_ENVIRONMENT` variable.
 The default value is `Development`.
 If it is set to `Production`, the